Test particles in Kaluza-Klein models: Introduction and overview of results

 \subsubsection{\bf Rest mass variation}

-Consider a submersive metric $g_P$ on the higher-dimensional spacetime $P=M_4\times K$.
-As described in section \ref{NullCurves}, the assumptions on $g_P$ that generalize the traditional Kaluza ansatz are: {\it i)} it projects down to a unique Lorentzian metric $g_M$ on $M_4$; {\it ii)} the restriction of $g_P$ to the slices $\{ x\} \times K$ defines a family of Riemannian internal metrics $g_K(x)$ parametrized by the points in $M_4$; {\it iii)} the non-diagonal components of $g_P$ encode gauge fields $A^a$ on $M_4$ with values in the vector fields on $K$, so the gauge group is $\Diff(K)$ or a subgroup.
-Notice that the gauge group need not act on $K$ only through isometries of $g_K$.
+Consider a metric $g_P$ on the higher-dimensional spacetime $P=M_4\times K$ such that the projection to $M_4$ is a Riemannian submersion.
+As described in section \ref{NullCurves}, this is equivalent to taking a $g_P$ determined by three simpler objects: {\it i)} a metric $g_M$ on the base $M_4$; {\it ii)} a family of Riemannian metrics $g_K(x)$ on the fibres $K$ parametrized by the points $x \in M_4$; {\it iii)} a gauge one-form $A$ on $M_4$ with values in the vector fields on $K$.
+These objects determine the higher-dimensional metric through the relations

+valid for all tangent vectors $X,Y \in TM$ and vertical vectors $U, V \in TK$.
+These relations generalize the usual Kaluza ansatz for $g_P$.
+Since the gauge one-form has values in the Lie algebra of vector fields on $K$, the gauge group is $\Diff(K)$ or a subgroup.
+The gauge group need not act on $K$ only through isometries of $g_K$.